Erlang/Elixir Syntax: A Crash Course

 #=> [1, 4, 9]

-The above would be equivalent to Erlang’s fun math:square/1.
+The above would be equivalent to Erlang’s fun math:square/1

 Control flow

-The constructs if and case are actually expressions in both Erlang and Elixir, but may be used for control flow as in imperative languages.
+are actually expressions in both Erlang and Elixir, but may be used for control flow as in imperative languages.

 Case

-The case construct provides control flow based purely on pattern matching.
+construct provides control flow based purely on pattern matching.

 Erlang